 The Junior Youth Spiritual Empowerment Program is also a part of the Bahá’í Campus Association.
 This program works with middle school students, seeing them as protagonists of change who possess the spiritual perception to serve their communities.
 Currently, we work with recent Bhutanese refugees from the city, sharing with them stories on moral issues, promoting the arts, and guiding them to create their own service projects in their communities.

 Professor advises the Bahá’í Campus Association.
-If you’d like to get involved with any aspect of this organization, please contact Liza Munk, at .
 The website for the Bahá’í International Community is www.bahai.org.